-There are several ways in which you can start your locs- each of them has pros and cons so we’ll talk about those and you can determine which method will work best for you.
+Each of these methods has pros and cons so we’ll talk about those to help you determine which method will work best for you.

-One main misconception about locs is that only certain hair types will dread.
+One common misconception about locs is that only certain hair types will dread.
 That is false.

 Can you dread any type of hair?